Stockholm in 24 hours

 First things first: treat yourself to a good breakfast.
 Many cafés in Stockholm have breakfast specials.
 Pom and Flora, Greasy Spoon, and Nytorget 6 are some of the most popular on Södermalm.
 Kaferang and Campfire are good choices in central Stockholm.
-Kaffeverket and Pascal are great options in Vasastan.
-If you're visiting during the weekend and would prefer a hearty brunch to kick off the day STHLM Brunch Club, Rival, and Berns Asiatiska are good choices.
+Pascal and Ritorno are great options in Vasastan.

 The classics

-Just a short walk from City Hall is Gamla Stan, the Old Town.
+- Just a short walk from City Hall is Gamla Stan, the Old Town.
 It's Stockholm's oldest district and one of the best-preserved medieval city centers in the world.
 Among the more notable attractions in Gamla Stan are The Royal Palace and Stockholm Cathedral.

 The newcomers

 Maybe you've been to Stockholm before, one or two times, with all the classic boxes ticked already.
-Maybe you're simply eager to see what's new since your last visit.
+Maybe you're eager to see what's new since your last visit.
 Here are some suggestions!

 Experience Stockholm like a local